 (206) 546-6966 • 1200 building • email@example.com • shoreline.edu/elearning

-Online learning options provide quality education at times and places most convenient to students using Canvas, a web-based learning managment system.
-These options include online courses (computer-based/ Internet), hybrid courses that blend online and on-campus learning, and web-enhanced face-to-face classes.
+Online learning options provide quality education at times and places most convenient to students using Canvas, a web-based learning management system.
+These options include online classes (computer-based/ Internet), hybrid classes that blend online and face-to-face learning, and web-enhanced face-to-face classes.
 In addition, several degrees and certificates can be obtained completely online.
 The Northwest Commission on Colleges and Universities accredits Shoreline’s online programs.

 (206) 546-4627 • 9000 Building (PUB), Room 9302

 Shoreline Community College is a regional leader in providing short- and long-term study abroad programs for two-year college students.
 In addition to 10-week (one academic quarter) programs sponsored in association with the Washington State Community College Consortium for Study Abroad (WCCCSA), Shoreline offers unique two- to four-week International Summer Institute study-abroad programs around the world.
 Past opportunities have included programs in Bolivia, England, France, Guatemala, Italy, Japan, South Africa, Namibia, Mexico, China, Greece, Turkey, Honduras, and Thailand.
 The College partners with organizations around the globe to give students in professional-technical programs the opportunity to study abroad within their field.
 Shoreline study abroad programs cover a variety of instructional disciplines and feature credit-bearing courses that are transferable to four-year colleges and universities.
 Financial aid resources may apply to Shoreline study abroad programs.